staman1702/go-fit/README.md

 # GO FIT

-Go Fit is a student-made B2C e-commerce application which sells fitness products directly to end customers, but is also intended to give users a place to log their fitness jurney and connect with other users that share the same interest in phisical improvement.
+Go Fit is a student-made B2C e-commerce application which sells fitness products directly to end customers, but is also intended to give users a place to log their fitness journey and connect with other users that share the same interest in physical improvement.

 The application was deployed using Heroku and can be found here: [GO FIT](https://go-fit-493a972aae08.herokuapp.com/)